 Word Cloud - where the social groups with the most people have the largest fonts.
-Use Wordle.net to generate the word cloud.
+Students can use Wordle.net to generate the word cloud.
 Instruct them to input duplicate terms in order to allow the Wordle application to give more weight to identity groups that are represented by two or more individual students in class.